bbc/accessibility-news-and-you/accessibility-news-and-developers.md

 0. Do you need to use any [**ARIA**](https://www.w3.org/WAI/intro/aria.php)?
 For example, ARIA can be used simply to add landmarks/regions to a page or more advanced usage can help with dynamic content and advanced user interface controls such as tabs.
 For examples see [ARIA Authoring Practices](http://w3c.github.io/aria-practices/).
 Note ARIA should be used sparingly.

 0. Use **VoiceOver** (Screen Reader) on iOS during development.
 It's a lot more effort to fix bugs after you are code complete.
-If using VoiceOver for the 1st time, see the [Assistive Technology Setup Guide](assistive-technology-set-up-guide).
+If using VoiceOver for the 1st time, see [Accessibility and Testing with Assistive Technology](accessibility-and-testing-with-assistive-technology).

 ## Checklist - Before code merge